-Dear Walton County Citizens,
+Dear Walton County Residents,

-During my time as sheriff we have handled challenges and obstacles from a wide range or areas, from oil spills to major homicide investigations.
+During my time as Sheriff, we have handled challenges and obstacles from a wide range of areas, from COVID-19 to major homicide investigations.
 We have been recognized as a leader in law enforcement innovation and have received state accreditation.
-I believe that the men and women of your sheriff’s office have demonstrated a high degree of professionalism and a commitment to service to the citizens and visitors of this county.
+I believe the men and women of your Walton County Sheriff’s Office have demonstrated a high degree of professionalism and a commitment to service to the citizens and visitors of this county.
 It is an honor and privilege to serve with them.